Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 ```

 ## DESCRIPTION

-Deploys live test resources specified in test-resources.json files to a resource
+Deploys live test resouces specified in test-resources.json files to a resource
 group.

 This script searches the directory specified in $ServiceDirectory recursively